Classic River Thames fishing - This statement sums up Goring perfectly.

 These pegs are very popular throughout the season and vary in nature quite a lot.
 Pegs 1 to 5 are excellent roach pegs from autumn onwards as the roach tend to shoal up here for some reason.
 All pegs between 1 and 20 are capable of throwing up big weights of bream through the middle, but the water must be carrying some colour for them to feed.
 Several pegs along this length have far bank features and the big Perch and Chub tend to shelter under the cover - Although, a barren far bank often throws up even better weights!

 Caution - Some of the pegs along this stretch are quite narrow due to erosion and you will need to sit on the towpath.
 Please be considerate of walkers etc. and make sure you keep the path clear.
 On the subject of walkers, the path is very popular during the summer months please bear this in mind when fishing the pole – Or prey for rain!
 Cycling is NOT legally permitted on the footpath.

-Access via end of Ferry Lane (Peg 1 onwards), the Public footpath half way down Manor Road next to the lamp post (comes out at peg 8), or the Public footpath at the end of Manor Road (signed to Jordleys - comes out at peg 28).
+Access via end of Ferry Lane (Peg 1 onwards), the Public footpath half way down Manor Road next to the lamp post (exits onto Thames Path at peg 8), or the Public footpath at the end of Manor Road (signed to Jordleys) that exits onto Thames Path at peg 28.

 Access via end of of Manor Road - fastest way is through the end gate and turn right.

 PEGS 69 to 78 - CLUB MEMBERS ONLY.